You can read more about our complete Turbobridge-based Integrated Audio service here: Lucid Integrated Audio: Turbobridge Perfected

 How to Join via Computer

 The TurboBridge computer audio connection works using WebRTC, a technology that provides native audio support directly in the browser.
-Not all browsers support this technology yet, so you will need to use a recent version of Firefox, Opera, or Chrome to access this feature.
+Not all browsers support this technology yet, so you will need to use a recent version of Firefox, Opera, Chrome, or Safari to access this feature.

 We recommend using a headset any time you join a call using your computer, to improve the audio quality both for you and for anyone trying to hear you.